treussart/Transilien-Domoticz/README.rst

 Well, you are in the right place now!
 Here is what you need to do:

 If you have a SMS gateway, you can send SMS.
+If you have an API Key of Pushbullet, you can send push notification.

 |warning|